Japan announces Rs 3.2 lakh crore investment target in India in next 5 years | Law-Order

 - India

-In a big-ticket move, Japanese Prime Minister Fumio Kishida on Saturday announced an investment target of five trillion yen (Rs 3,20,000 crore) in India over the next five years after holding talks with his Indian counterpart Narendra Modi on a wide range of issues, including the Ukraine crisis.
+In a big-ticket move, Japanese Prime Minister Fumio Kishida on Saturday announced an investment target of five trillion yen (Rs 3,20,000 crore) in India over the next five years as the two sides concluded a raft of agreements and collaborations to further expand their special strategic and global partnership.

-The two sides inked six agreements providing for the expansion of bilateral cooperation in a range of areas, besides firming up a separate clean energy partnership.

-At a joint media briefing, Modi said deepening India-Japan ties will not only benefit the two countries but will help in encouraging peace, prosperity and stability in the Indo-Pacific region.
+Following talks between Prime Minister Narendra Modi and Kishida at the 14th India-Japan summit, the two sides inked six agreements including one that will facilitate Rs 20,400 crore loan by Japan International Cooperation Agency for development projects in India.

+In their talks, the two prime ministers deliberated on pressing global issues including the Ukraine crisis, the situation in Afghanistan and Myanmar and developments in the South China Sea as well as the Indo-Pacific, particularly the growing Chinese assertiveness and economic coercion.

 ''I told Modi that one-sided efforts to change status quo by force can't be allowed in any sector.
 We both agreed on the need for a peaceful solution to all conflicts on basis of international law,'' he added.

+A sustainable development initiative for the North Eastern Region was also firmed up under which Japan will assist in projects in areas of connectivity, healthcare, new and renewable energy, as well as an initiative to strengthening ''bamboo value chain''.

+The two sides also resolved to continue expanding cooperation in defence and security including in the field of cybersecurity.

-Referring to bilateral trade ties, he said Japan has an investment target of five trillion yen (Rs 3,20,000 crore) in India over the next five years.
+Referring to bilateral trade ties, Kishida said Japan has an investment target of five trillion yen (Rs 3,20,000 crore) in India over the next five years.

 ''We have announced that in the next five years, we will invest five trillion yen in India and we will further strengthen our cooperation,'' Kishida said.